 Your compliance consultant can help you fashion tests that are customized to the needs and practices of your business.
 Specificity with respect to your policies and procedures manual is important to ensure that you are creating tests that meet your business practices while at the same time, attending to the mandates of your compliance program.

 Importantly, Rule 204-2 of the Advisers Act requires advisory firms to maintain books and records to substantiate the annual review performed.
-To that end, in addition to the testing matrix and backup documents, you should consider creating a report at the end of the 12-month testing period that summarizes the: (i) testing performed, (ii) findings, (iv) recommendations, and (v) corrective steps taken.
+To that end, in addition to the testing matrix and backup documents, you should consider creating a report at the end of the 12-month testing period that summarizes the: (i) testing performed, (ii) findings, (iv) recommendations, and (v) corrective steps are taken.

 The Effectiveness of Monthly Compliance Testing